ChugR/TECO/DATE/README.md

 lame and we needed all the help we could get.
 I have vivid memories of having three floppy disks with identically named files none of which had a date.
-Which file was edited today to fix the problem of the moment?
+Which file was edited today???

 We tried printing reminders like
 **Hey, stupid, remember to enter a system date!** at then end of